Wildlife Conservation in Arenal and Bocas del Toro

 The Ecological Roles That Actually Matter

 Wildlife coverage tends to focus on charisma: size, color, rarity.
-The species that warrant the most attention are often the ones doing the least visible work.
-Three animals in the Arenal ecosystem illustrate this.
+But the species that matter most to an ecosystem are often the ones doing the least visible work.
+Three animals in the Arenal ecosystem illustrate what happens when you look past spectacle to function.

 The toucan family.
 Keel-billed, chestnut-mandibled, and collared araçarí toucans move through the mid-canopy consuming large fruits that most birds cannot process.
 As documented by the Cornell Lab of Ornithology, these birds are among the most effective seed dispersers in Neotropical forests, carrying seeds in their gut across distances that determine where the next generation of large-seeded trees germinates.
 Lose the toucans, and you do not just lose the spectacle.
 You lose a critical mechanism of forest regeneration.